nbaum/blower/README.md

 # Blower

+A server orchestration tool.

+## Synopsis

+    blow [OPTION]...
+[TASK]...

+## Description

 Blower is a server orchestration tool with a focus on simplicity of design and minimal abstraction.

 Unlike competing tools such as ansible, salt, chef, or puppet, blower doesn't provide unnecessary abstractions over existing OS functionality.
 Where reasonable, task scripts use the same commands as when configuring a server manually.

 Incomplete and occasionally incorrect documentation is available at http://nbaum.github.io/blower/

+## Options

+Execute tasks.

+-d directory
+    Set working directory.

+-I directory
+    Add directory to task search path.

+-v log_level
+    Set debug level. all, trace, debug, info, warn, error, fatal or off.

-## Usage
+## Task execution

-    blow [-d directory] task...

-If a directory is specified, blower will change to it before starting.
+Blower changes to the working directory, if specified, first.

 Tasks are executed in the order specified.
-There is an implied first task which runs "Blowfile".
+There is an implied first task which runs "./Blowfile", if present.

-The Blowfile will normally be used to configure the hosts that the rest of the tasks operate on.
+If a task names a directory, then the file `blow.rb` inside that directory is executed.

+If a task names a file, or if the task names a file once `.rb` is appended to the file name, it is executed as Ruby code.